MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeploymentType.md

 # Add-CMDeploymentType

 ## SYNOPSIS
-Adds a deployment type for an application.
+Adds a deployment type for a Configuration Manager deployment application.
+This cmdlet is deprecated.

 ## SYNTAX